-Changing Money or Cashing Travelers Checks: French banks usually won’t change currency, so you are limited to Change Bureaus or your hotel.
+Changing Money or Cashing Travelers Checks: French banks won’t change currency, so you are limited to Change Bureaus or your hotel.
 Change Bureaus have by far the better rates, especially if you look for ones that advertise ‘no commission’.
-You can find two change bureaus near the bottom of Jean Medecin, one on the corner across from Galeries Lafayette (tram stop Massena), and another just up the street across from McDonald’s.
+In Nice, you can find two change bureaus near the bottom of Jean Medecin, one on the corner across from Galeries Lafayette (tram stop Massena), and another just up the street across from McDonald’s.
+The change bureau with the best rate, however, is on rue d’Italie, behind the Notre Dame church (tram stop Jean Medecin).
 The only American Express office is at the Airport in terminal 1.

-How to get the Best Rate: Forget Travelers Checks, forget change bureaus… you’ll get the best deal—that day’s bank rate—using your debit card in an ATM.
+How to get the Best Rate for Cash: Forget Travelers Checks, forget change bureaus… you’ll get the best deal—that day’s bank rate—using your debit card in an ATM.
 Forgot your pin?
 You can get cash with your card, passport and signature (and a bit of patience) inside the bank.

-Why Your Old-Style U.S. Credit Card Won’t Work in French Ticket Machines: American credit cards are the magnetic ‘swipe’ type whereas everywhere else in the world credit cards work with a chip and pin system.
-Businesses and cash machines can handle both types, but ticket machines (like at train stations, toll booths, parking garages, parking meters, tram ticket machines, and the Velo Bleus) cannot swipe.
-For this reason it’s a good idea to upgrade to a new chip and pin credit card before your trip… but remember, to work in French machines, it must have a chip and a 4-digit pin code.
+Why Your U.S. Credit Card Won’t Work in French Ticket Machines: Only chip-and-pin cards work in French ticket machines, and American credit cards now finally have the ‘chip’ but not yet the ‘pin’.
+American debit cards sometimes do have chip and pin, so these will work in all machines.
+All stores, restaurants and cash machines can handle both types, but ticket machines (like at train stations, parking garages, parking meters, tram ticket machines, and the Velo Bleus) cannot swipe and require chip-and-pin.
+For this reason it’s a good idea to upgrade to a new chip and pin debit card before your trip.

-Another quirk of French credit card machines is that you can’t add a tip in restaurants.
-Again, have a few coins in your pocket… 2-5% is fine.
+Adding Tips on Credit Cards: Another quirk of French credit card machines is that you can’t add a tip in restaurants.
+Have a few coins in your pocket… 2-5% is fine.

 And finally, if your cards are lost or stolen, here are the French phone numbers to cancel your cards.